» Australian Lists » Landmarks

 The lake itself was named after Edward John Eyre who in 1840 became the first European to sight it.

-The Australian Antarctic Territory is the part of Antarctica claimed by Australia and is the largest territory of Antarctica claimed by any nation an area estimated at 6,119,818 kmē in size, almost as large as Australian mainland itself.
+The Australian Antarctic Territory is the part of Antarctica claimed by Australia and is the largest territory of Antarctica claimed by any nation an area estimated at 6,119,818 km sq. in size, which is almost as large as the Australian mainland.

 Technically the highest peak in Australia, Mount McClintock stands at 3,492m within the Australian Antarctic Territory.